c-a-s-t-l-e/transportation_notes/documents/FARS_data_table_notes.md

+# FARS Data Table

+Further information about these tables can be found in the [User's Manual](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/813706) on page 4 for quick reference.

 | **Data File**         | **Description**                                                                                                                                                                                                                   |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **ACCIDENT**          | Contains information about the crash characteristics and environmental conditions at the time of the crash.
 Each record represents a single crash.                                                                                 |